quidame/dotfiles/README.md

 As the dotfiles stand in the same directory, they could be deployed on a single host with a command as simple as `rsync` or `scp`, and this would be done.
-But to deploy only a subset of these dotfiles on several dozens of servers, it will be very compliacted to not reinvent the wheel.
+But to deploy only a subset of these dotfiles on several dozens of servers, it will be very complicated to not reinvent the wheel.

 Apart the ones shipped with the dotfiles themselves, this ansible role provides the following features:

 - tag-controlled deployment of sets or subsets of dotfiles
-- ablitity to restore default dotfiles from host's home skeleton
+- ability to restore default dotfiles from host's home skeleton

 Examples: